lokesha01hp/RedWine-Quality-Classifier/README.md

 ## Project Overview

-- This project implements a ****Wine Quality Classifier using machine learning and a neural network to predict the quality of wine based on its physicochemical features.
+- This project implements Wine Quality Classifier using machine learning and a neural network to predict the quality of wine based on its physicochemical features.
 - The pipeline includes **clean EDA, preprocessing, model training, evaluation, model comparison and model saving that has the best accuracy** for testing.

 ---